 Three four-monthly grand prixs, the Spring Grand Prix (January to April), the Summer Grand Prix (May to August), and the Autumn Grand Prix (September to December) were born.

-In each grand prix the winner and the top intermediate gain prizes.
+In each grand prix the winner and the top intermediate gained prizes.
 And the decision was made in May 2012 to reward multiple "top intermediate" winners with Premier Status from the year immediately following the achievement.

 It was also decided that, solely for the purposes of the various Monday grand prix series, intermediate status would be lost as soon as Premier Status had been granted.